vitas/opentx-docker-build/README.md

 ## Build the Firmware
-1. Run the container, specifying the path to the JumperTX source as a mount volume:
+1. Run the container, specifying the path to the OpenTX source as a mount volume:

    `docker run --rm -it -v [OpenTX Source Path]:/opentx vitass/opentx-fw-build`